AshishKhatke/A-B-Testing-Project-Landing-page-optimization/README.md

 A/B Testing Project: Landing Page Optimization

 This project demonstrates A/B testing techniques to evaluate the effectiveness of a new landing page in increasing conversion rates.
-It combines statistical analysis using Python, data visualization in Tableau.showcasing a comprehensive approach to data-driven decision-making in marketing.
+It combines statistical analysis using Python and data visualization in Tableau, showcasing a comprehensive approach to data-driven decision-making in marketing.

 Project Objective

 To determine whether a new landing page design leads to a higher conversion rate compared to the existing page using A/B testing methodology.

 Problem Statement

 A company is considering replacing its existing landing page with a new version.
-Before rollout, they conducted an A/B test:
+Before the rollout, they conducted an A/B test:

 Control Group: Old landing page
 Treatment Group: New landing page

-Goal: Measure if the new page significantly increases conversions.
+Goal: Measure whether the new page significantly improves conversion rates.

 Methodology

 Data Collection

 Source: Kaggle dataset

-Fields: id, time, con-treat, page, converted
+Fields: id, time, con_treat, page, converted

 Data Cleaning

-Removed inconsistencies (e.g., users in control but saw treatment page)
+Removed inconsistencies (e.g., users in the control group who saw the treatment page)

-Ensured balanced test and control groups
+Ensured a balanced distribution between test and control groups

 Exploratory Data Analysis

-Checked conversion distribution
+Checked overall conversion rate distributions

-Visualized group-wise performance
+Visualized conversion performance by group

 Statistical Testing

-Z-Test for proportions using statsmodels
+Performed Z-Test for Proportions using statsmodels

-Tested null hypothesis: Conversion rates are equal
+Null Hypothesis: Conversion rates are equal between the two groups

+Alternative Hypothesis: Conversion rates differ

 Visualization

-Created interactive Tableau dashboard
+Created an interactive Tableau dashboard

-Summary table, bar chart, and trend line comparisons
+Included summary table, bar chart (conversion rates), and trend line over time

- Key Results
-Metric	Control Group	Treatment Group
-Conversion Rate	0.120%	0.118%
-Z-Statistic	1.24	—
-P-Value	0.2161	—
-Result	Not Significant	—

 Interpretation: With a p-value of 0.2161 (above the 0.05 threshold), we fail to reject the null hypothesis.
-There is no significant improvement in conversion rate with the new landing page.
+The new landing page does not show a statistically significant improvement in conversions.

- Tools & Technologies
+Tools and Technologies Used

 Python: pandas, statsmodels, scipy

-Tableau: For visualizing A/B testing outcomes
+Tableau: Used for visualizing A/B test results

- Tableau Dashboard
+Tableau Dashboard Overview

- Contains:
+The Tableau dashboard includes:

 Conversion rate by group (Bar chart)

-Statistical summary (Z-score, p-value)
+Z-score, P-value, and statistical result (Summary table)

 Conversion trends over time (Line chart)

- Conclusion
+Conclusion and Recommendation

-The new landing page does not lead to a statistically significant improvement in conversion rates.
+The A/B test results show no statistically significant difference in conversion rates between the old and new landing pages.

-Recommendation: Do not deploy the new landing page based on current test results.
+Recommendation: Based on the current results, the company should not deploy the new landing page.

  Connect with Me